ovalenti/i8008/README.md

 - The assembler supports usual labels.
 - The instruction parameter count is not checked, and address references are implicitely 2 bytes long.
 It is possible to refer to the low or high part of a symbol address by suffixing it with `/L` or `/H` respectively.
-- Data can be appended using the `.set` keyword, one byte at a time, as plain number or character enclosed with a single-quote.
+- Data can be appended using the `.set` keyword, as plain number or characters enclosed within single-quotes.
 - The INP and OUT ports use a glued syntax appended with a slash character: ex `OUT/0`

 Hello world example: